Keep reading to check out my blog on How to Get Around London | Best & Cheapest Ways.

 TFL stands for ‘transport for London’ and is the local government-run body responsible for the transport system in London.

-What’s an Oyster Card or a Travel Card?
+What’s an Oyster Card?

 What are zones?